A Bookish Blog Inspired by History

 I continue to study history because it helps me make sense of the world and become more media literate.
 I also find history interesting and often inspiring.
 But if that’s not enough for you, and it shouldn’t be, consider this:

 Books and the arts give us a lens through which to perceive history.
-By using books and the arts as a starting point for learning about history we can also reap the benefits of interdisciplinary learning including improved critical thinking skills.3 Reading literary fiction may also make us more empathetic.4
+By using books and the arts as a starting point for learning about history we can also reap the benefits of interdisciplinary learning including improved critical thinking skills.
+Reading literary fiction may also make us more empathetic.

-More important, I’m writing this blog to encourage other people to read, learn about history, and appreciate and appropriately consume uncensored media and entertainment.
+More important, I started Picking Books to encourage other people to read, learn about history, and appreciate and appropriately consume uncensored media and entertainment.
 Initially, I wanted to review any books, TV shows, movies, and theater performances that included bits of history, but my time is limited and I’ve already given my heart to books.
 Many people can’t afford books and don’t have access to well-stocked libraries.
-People who live in countries with authoritarian governments also have restricted access to books due to censorship.5 The opportunity to enjoy books is a privilege that we easily forget to appreciate.
-I’ll still review the TV shows, movies, and theater performances that touch on history… but only if they’re based on a book.
+People who live in countries with authoritarian governments also have restricted access to books due to censorship.
+The opportunity to enjoy books is a privilege that we easily forget to appreciate.
+I still review the TV shows, movies, and theater performances that touch on history… but only if they’re based on a book.

-My mission is to promote appreciation of our shared global history through reviews and articles that expound the bits of history that pop up in great books.
+My initial mission was to promote appreciation of our shared global history through reviews and articles that expound the bits of history that pop up in great books.
+I’ve since expanded my mission to include other disciplines including sociology and cultural studies.
 I realize that many of the movies, television shows, plays, musicals, and books I discuss on this blog are going to be fiction or at least dramatizations, but that doesn’t take away their value as learning tools.
 It’s our responsibility as viewers and readers to use our critical thinking skills, our libraries, and the internet to find out what is true.